 - have a minimum post-secondary education equivalent to a degree

-- have a minimum of two years of international work experience in their profession
+- have international work experience in their profession

 - are ‘job-ready’ – this means they are ready to start a job in their field, in Australia, at any given time, and have completed a KMP job readiness (or equivalent) program.

 - have limited or no Australian work experience in their profession/industry